Thailand Shortens Visa Free Stay for Tourists

 • Extension duration: 30 days

-• Total possible stay: 60 days (30 initial + 30 extended)
+• Total possible stay: 60 days (30 initial + 30 extension)

-• Fee: 1,900 THB (no change announced)
+• Fee: 1,900 THB (approximately $58 USD)

-6. What Travelers Should Do Now
+7. What You Should Do Now

 Thailand Airport